Renewable energy target legislation and reporting

 Participants in large-scale renewable energy auction processes will need to set out how their proposal supports ACT renewable energy investment priorities.
 These are set out in ACT Renewable Energy Local Investment Framework which is built around a vision of Canberra as an internationally recognised centre for renewable energy innovation and investment.

-Find out more information on how we are driving growth in the clean economy.
+- Find out more about how we are driving growth in the clean economy